andypeeters/projectnewyear2022/README.md

 Perhaps in the future I might change my mind but the project has ended for now.

-For more information, read this blog post: <URL>.
+For more information, read this blog post: https://andypeeters.me/2021/12/31/python-twitter-project-ended/